 The care team will be made up of a many specialists including doctors, surgeons, nurses, and pharmacists.
 It is important to work closely with your team and follow the treatment plan.

 Uterine cancer treatment includes:

-Existing treatment protocols have been established and continue to be modified through clinical trials.
-These research studies are essential to determine whether or not new treatments are both safe and effective.
-Since highly effective treatments for many cancers remain unknown, numerous clinical trials are always underway around the world.
-You may wish to ask your doctor if you should consider participating in a clinical trial.
+Clinical trials help to test new treatment options.
+You may wish to ask your doctor if you should consider being in a clinical trial.
 You can find out about clinical trials at the US National Institutes of Health website.

-Last reviewed December 2017 by EBSCO Medical Review Board Mohei Abouzied, MD Last Updated: 12/20/2014
+Last reviewed December 2017 by EBSCO Medical Review Board Mohei Abouzied, MD, FACP Last Updated: 12/8/2017